 CLINICAL DATA

-Information From the SERAPHIN Study in PAH
+SERAPHIN in PAH

-The Study with an Endothelin Receptor Antagonist in Pulmonary arterial Hypertension to Improve cliNical outcome (SERAPHIN) trial was a multicenter, double-blind, randomized, placebo-controlled, event driven phase 3 study to assess the long-term safety and efficacy of OPSUMIT in patients with symptomatic PAH.1 Patients ≥12 years of age (N=742) were randomized 1:1:1 to receive OPSUMIT, macitentan 3 mg, or placebo once daily.
+The Study with an Endothelin Receptor Antagonist in Pulmonary arterial Hypertension to Improve cliNical outcome (SERAPHIN) study was a multicenter, double-blind, randomized, placebo-controlled, event driven phase 3 study to assess the long-term safety and efficacy of OPSUMIT in patients with symptomatic PAH.
+Patients ≥12 years of age (N=742) were randomized 1:1:1 to receive OPSUMIT, macitentan 3 mg, or placebo once daily.
 The mean duration of study treatment was 103.9, 99.5, and 85.3 weeks for patients who received OPSUMIT, macitentan 3 mg, and placebo, respectively.1

 In SERAPHIN, peripheral edema was reported with similar incidences across the macitentan and placebo treatment groups.1 Altogether, 45/249 (18.1%) patients receiving placebo, 40/250 (16%) receiving macitentan 3 mg, and 44/242 (18.2%) receiving OPSUMIT experienced peripheral edema.
-Furthermore, 2 patients (0.8%) in the placebo group and no patients in the macitentan 3 mg and OPSUMIT groups reported severe peripheral edema.22 The incidence of peripheral edema by severity during SERAPHIN is summarized in Table: Incidence of Peripheral Edema by Severity in SERAPHIN below.
+Furthermore, 2 patients (0.8%) in the placebo group and no patients in the macitentan 3 mg and OPSUMIT groups reported severe peripheral edema.21 The incidence of peripheral edema by severity during SERAPHIN is summarized in Table: Incidence of Peripheral Edema by Severity in SERAPHIN below.

 Event, n (%)